Crock Pot Chili Mac

 - Diced tomatoes – If you have picky eaters use a petite diced tomato to sneak them by!

-- Elbow macaroni – Any short pasta should work if you don’t have elbow macaroni
+- Elbow macaroni – Any short pasta should work if you don’t have elbow macaroni.

-- Slow Cook – Cook on low 6-8 hours
+Cook the chili on low 6-8 hours.

 Set out your favorite toppings when you make this so everyone can add their special touch to their bowl of chili mac.
 This is a great idea if you are hosting a chili bar too.